An estimated 30% - 40% of the U.S. adult population is afflicted with some type of vein problem.

 What to Expect With Spider Veins

-Unlike many vein treatment clinics, North Shore Vascular uses only single-use laser fibers and only brand name, FDA-approved sclerotherapy products.
+Unlike many vein treatment clinics, North Shore Vascular uses only brand-name, FDA-approved sclerotherapy products.
 We also have an ICAVL-certified lab that meets the same criteria as hospital-based labs.
 Learn more about our treatment for spider veins below:

-If you think you are suffering from spider veins, contact North Shore Vascular today.
+Considering spider vein treatment in the Chicago area?
+Or think you may be suffering from spider veins?
+Contact North Shore Vascular today.

 No more spider veins.